Avoid the costly OP-1 filing mistakes that stall new motor carriers: name mismatches, wrong authority type, late BOC-3, insurance gaps, and more.

 5. Missing Broker Surety Bond

 Property brokers and household-goods brokers have to post a $75,000 BMC-84 surety bond or BMC-85 trust fund before MC-B authority activates.
 Underwriting a BMC-84 for a new broker takes a few days to two weeks, and premiums run 1-4% of the face value annually depending on credit.
 New brokers occasionally file the OP-1 without starting bond underwriting in parallel and lose two to three weeks waiting for the bond after vetting closes.
 Fix: start the BMC-84 application the same day the OP-1 is submitted.
+See the deficiency-letter playbookfor what happens when underwriting drags past the vetting close.

 6. Address or P.O.
 Box Issues